Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/domain-proxy.md

 ### Configure the SDKs to work with alternate endpoints

 After the proxy is working correctly, configure your SDK.
-Amplitude’s SDKs are open source code that you can change and have built-in options to send events to your defined server endpoint
+Amplitude’s SDKs are open source code that you can change and have built-in options to send events to your defined server endpoint.

 The SDKs point to special endpoints for their custom payloads.
 Find the endpoint for your SDK in this table: